nexentaedge/nexentaedge.github.io/src/pending/FederatedChunkReplication.md

 Federated NexentaEdge relies on global deduplication instead.
 Chunk X will be proposed to D by both B and C, but it will only be a new chunk for the first.
 The second transmission of Chunk X will be a duplicate.

 Work through some examples.
-If the links are reliable and the queues persistent you'll see that every Chunk will be replicated to every cluster and no Chunk will traverse any link twice or be redundantly delivered to any cluster.
+As long as every cluster is ultimately connected and the queues within each cluster are persistent you'll see that every Chunk will be replicated to every cluster.
+Further, no Chunk will  be redundantly delivered to any cluster.
+There will be no looping.

 Relayed Replication fully replicates a new chunk through the entire federation faster because each round of replication doubles the number of replication sources.
 The time to probe whether a peer needs a given chunk is trivial compared to the actual chunk transfer.